a hermetically sealed universe

 I had to fight a smile: was I really being made fun of by someone who played guitar in a band called Taxidermy Fox?

 “How could I be bored with such an interlocutor?”
-There it was again, the toothy smile – seeming more sincere this time around.
+There it was again, the toothy smile.
+More sincere this time around.
 “I was merely musing on your curious choice of band name.”

 “Well I didn’t pick it.
 I had no choice, see?
 The name picked me.
 We used to practice in my grandmother’s garage just south of Paris, where she keeps an old stuffed fox she bought at a flea market.
 We started bringing her to our concerts for luck; people liked her so much that we just had to honour her.”

-“Her as in the grandma or the fox?”
-We shared a hearty laugh as he reached for his phone, and I wondered about which option would be more absurd.
-He turned his phone screen towards me and there it was, looking about as good as you’d imagine – wide glassy eyes and haphazard bald patches.
-Surely a stuffed fox roughed around indie concerts in Paris would fare better than a grandma in the same situation?
+“The grandma?”
+He winked at me and reached for his phone.
+There it was, looking about as good as you’d imagine — wide glassy eyes and haphazard bald patches, roughed up around indie concerts in and around Paris.
+Well, better the fox than the grandma, I thought to myself.
 “I’ll have to judge your merits based on the music, because the branding sure seems like it could do with a bit of polishing.”

 “So how come you’re a shoegaze fan that has never listened to My Bloody Valentine?”

-I shrugged in response, and he peered outside to gentle rain descending onto the heart of the 11th arrondissement.
+I shrugged in response, thumbing the base of my wine glass.
+He peered outside to the gentle rain descending onto the heart of the 11th arrondissement.

 “Finish your wine.
 Let’s go for a smoke.”
 With a sleight of hand, he revealed a pack of Gauloises Blondes previously nestled in the inner pocket of his trucker jacket.
 I had to hold back a smile — a very on-brand choice of smokes from him.
 Not that I, American Spirit Yellow, had any right to judge.